-We favour low-risk, biocompatible dermal fillers used for wrinkle treatment in our lip enhancement procedures, however some common and minor side effects include:
+We favour low-risk, biocompatible dermal fillers in our lip enhancement procedures, however on rare occasion side effects can include:

-- Redness, itching and swelling at the injection sites
+- Redness, itching or swelling at the injection sites.

-- Bruising, which can last between 2 and 10 days
+- Minor bruising, which can last between 2 and 10 days.

 Additionally, if you have lip enhancement performed by a non-skilled technician, you run the risk of getting an uneven result, disproportionate lips or hard lumps.
 Some people are prone to more serious side effects; however at The Clinic we conduct extensive background checks and complete a full medical history as well as allergy testing to ensure that the risk of developing any of the following complications is close to zero:

 - Allergic reactions to either the anaesthetic used to numb the lips or the substance itself.